stlmc/stlmc/tests/README.md

 ```text
 # @benchmark.expected(f1=violated:5, f2=satisfied:10, f3=violated:4)
 ```

+The expected bound is the number of discrete jumps and starts at zero.
+Bound zero represents one continuous segment with no jump.
+Both one-step and two-step algorithms use this convention.

 Execution logs are written to `artifact-logs/` by default.
 Violated cases also generate their `.counterexample` and visualization `.cfg` files beside the